Lab Alumni

 Former Graduate Student

-Current Position: Scientist at Novome Biotechnologies
+Current Position: Associate at Westlake BioPartners

 Lauren investigated how components of the host cellular adherens junctions control susceptibility to the Staphylococcus aureus virulence factor, α-toxin.